1280px/rainfox/README.md

 <p align=center><img src="https://github.com/1280px/rainfox/blob/master/.readme-img/header.png"></img>
 <br><i>Photon UI, reimagined</i></p>

 Started as a remix of <a href="https://github.com/muckSponge/MaterialFox">MaterialFox</a> and <a href="https://github.com/coekuss/quietfox">QuietFox</a>, the current goal of this userChrome style is to make Firefox interface smoother, more consistent and theme-adaptive.
-After Proton redesign came in, this style also tends to be a mix of old and new UIs with additional features and tweaks<br>
+After Proton redesign came in, this style also tends to be a mix of old and new UIs with additional features and tweaks.<br>
 The idea behind this style is to keep Proton UI clarity and simplicity while re-implementing nice and unique Photon's icons and general look & feel.

 <br><br>